cbouy/mols2grid/docs/contents.md

 ```

 It is fully compatible with Jupyter Notebook and Google Colab and can run on Streamlit.
-It also works with Visual Studio notebooks and Jupyterlab, except for accessing your selection with `mols2grid.get_selection()` and copying it to the clipboard, but you can still export it as a CSV or SMILES file.
+Visual Studio notebooks and Jupyterlab are not fully compatible for now.

 <img alt="knime logo" align="left" style="padding:6px" src="https://www.knime.com/sites/default/files/favicons/favicon-32x32.png"/>
 <p>You can also use mols2grid directly in <a href="https://www.knime.com/">KNIME</a>, by looking for the `Interactive Grid of Molecules` component on the Knime HUB.<br/>